 These will help determine how best to communicate the rationale behind the selected rates and to see if they would be comfortable with the modern rate designs.
-Make appropriate modifications in language (and possibly in the rate design parameters, such as the magnitude of the fixed charge, the demand charge, and the charges for energy by time-of-use, as well as the duration and temporal location of the peak period) to make the modern rate designs understandable to customers.
-The purpose of this step is to maximize customer acceptance of modern rates.
+Make appropriate modifications in language to make the modern rate designs understandable to customers.